 A price sensitivity survey will show you the features bloggers want and how much they can afford.
 Software companies may be willing to pay more for different features like automation and predictive sending.

 With that information, you can create pricing packages that reflect the different segments you cater to.
+Running a price sensitivity survey can have a huge impact on your success rate and remove you from the statistic that says the majority of businesses fail within a decade.

 Product-market fit survey